 Hiking outdoors is a great cardio workout that has plenty of perks.
 You get to see nice views, breathe fresh air, and listen to the sounds of nature.

-In terms of your health there are even more perks.
+In terms of your health (both physical and mental there are a lot of benefits of hiking.
 It can lower your risk of heart disease.
 Hiking will strengthen your muscles and improve your balance.
 It helps control your weight.
 It even combats symptoms of stress and anxiety.

 One of the most important factors in enjoying a hike is your comfort.
 You don't want to have to worry about your footwear the whole time by slipping and sliding around.
 And you certainly do you want get your feet wet or get blisters.
 So, you are doing the right thing by doing your research before buying a pair of hiking boots.